CHAIR PROFESSOR OF ATMOSPHERIC ENVIRONMENT

 BIOGRAPHY

 Professor Chan obtained BSc in Chemical Engineering from the University of Texas at Austin in 1986 and PhD in Chemical Engineering from the California Institute of Technology in 1992.
-He is currently Chair Professor in School of Energy and Environment at City University of Hong Kong.
-Before that, he was at the Hong Kong University of Science and Technology.
+He is currently Dean of the Division of Physical Science and Engineering at the King Abdullah University of Science and Technology (KAUST) in Saudi Arabia.
+Before that, he was at the Hong Kong University of Science and Technology and then City University of Hong Kong.

 Professor Chan has over 30 years of research experience in air pollution and aerosol science.
-He specializes in aerosol water uptake and phase transformation, gas-aerosol interactions, the formation of secondary aerosols in the atmosphere, and laser spectroscopy of aerosols.
+He specializes in aerosol water uptake and phase transformation, gas-aerosol interactions, the formation of secondary aerosols in the atmosphere, and laser spectroscopy and mass spectrometry of aerosols in field and laboratory studies.

 BEST PAPER AWARD IN